LaBiOmicS/LaBiOmicS/README.md

 This is the official repository of the Laboratory of Bioinformatics and Omic Sciences (LaBiOmicS).

-This repository only stores the lab website and other online elements.
+This repository only stores the lab website and others online elements.
 For information about laboratory projects repositories, access the organization: [vLaBiOmicS](https://github.com/vLaBiOmicS).
+For access to lab training materials, go to: [eLaBiOmicS](https://github.com/eLaBiOmicS)

 In addition, learn about other LaBiOmicS initiatives: